-This is one of the most common questions we get from new clients and we understand where it comes from.
+One of the most common questions we get from new clients is: What kind of doctor do I need to see to help my personal injury case?
+And we understand where it comes from.
 You’ve just been through an unexpected accident.
 You’re in shock and don’t know what to do next.
 Do you go to the hospital?
 Can you wait a few days and go to your family doctor instead?
 How do you get your car fixed?
 Should you call your insurance company?
 Should you try to resolve the matter without going through their insurance company?
 Do you need an attorney?
 If so, which one can you trust?
 It’s a lot of uncertainty to wade through and the last thing you want is to do anything that could hurt your case.

 The answer may be surprising, but there is no perfect formula.
 You should see whichever doctor necessary in order to get the medical treatment you need to recover from your injuries.